indimail/indimail-virtualdomains/.github/README-indimail.md

 IndiMail uses a modified [qmail](http://cr.yp.to/qmail.html "qmail") as the MTA. qmail's modular, lightweight design and sensible queue management provides IndiMail the speed to make it one of the fastest available message transfer agent.
 IndiMail provides a multi-queue version of the original ''qmail-queue'' program.
 IndiMail uses multiple queues with each queue running its own <b>qmail-send</b>/qmail-todo, <b>qmail-lspawn</b>, <b>qmail-rspawn</b> processes.
 This allows IndiMail to process mails faster than what can be provided by qmail.
 A process named qscheduler monitors these processes and restarts them if they go down, which hasn't yet been observed to go down.

+Note: qmail-todo is a dedicated todo processor whose basic working comes from the ext-todo patch for qmail by Claudio Jeker <jeker@n-r-g.com> and Andre Oppermann <opi@nrg4u.com>, (c) 1998,1999,2000,2001,2002 Internet Business Solutions Ltd.

 ## Setup

  * automatic adaptation to your UNIX variant